featurist/coypu/README.md

 #### Driver

 Coypu drivers must implement the `Coypu.Driver` interface and read the `Configuration.Browser` setting to test the correct browser.

-So far `Coypu.Drivers.Selenium.SeleniumWebDriver` is the only driver.
+`Coypu.Drivers.Selenium.SeleniumWebDriver` with Firefox is the only stable driver/browser combination that passes all the driver tests in Selenium so far.

 Choose your driver/browser combination like so:

 	Configuration.RegisterDriver = typeof (SeleniumWebDriver);
 	Configuration.Browser = Drivers.Browser.Firefox;`

+These settings are the default configuration.

 #### Timeout